dch42/inv_reports/README.md

 make
 ~~~

-Running `make` will also open this README.md with less, followed by opening `config.yml` in nano (free to exit and populate in an editor of your choice).
+Running `make` will also open this README.md with less, followed by opening `config.yml` in nano (feel free to exit and populate in an editor of your choice).

 ### Config